Current Parks Development Projects

 Alexander Park

-A new seating area featuring lighting, benches, and a monument honouring the Lebanese community is planned for construction in 2025.
+A new seating area featuring lighting, benches, and a monument honouring the Lebanese community is expected to be completed in fall 2025.

 Project Manager: Darron Ahlstedt